paulosjd/aurnapi/readme.md

 A REST API which serves hourly air quality data measurements from sites within the UK's automatic monitoring network.

-The Python micro-framework Flask and the Flask-SQLAlchemy extension are used to serve data in JSON format according to database queries made via HTTP requests.
+The project uses the Python framework Flask with the Flask-SQLAlchemy extension to serve JSON data in response to HTTP requests.

-The project was built using Flask web framework for Python along with Flask-SQLAlchemy as the ORM.
-The files which serve the API endpoints through database queries are contained within app/views.

 API endpoints
 -------------